This section walks you through the most essential Axiom settings.

 - Teams conditions don't apply to Admins and Owners as they don't have the User or Read Only roles.

-After signing up, you can control the access to your Axiom deployments by managing the user list.
+After signing up, you can control access to your Axiom account by managing the user list.
 In the Axiom UI, click on Settings, and select Users.

 Roles are grouped into Owner, Admin, User, and Read Only User.
-Members in your organization can be attached the Admin, User and Read Only User role.
+Members in your organization can be attached the Admin, User and Read Only User roles.

 - Owners have the highest level of authority and control over the Axiom platform.
 With the owner role, you can manage all user permissions, add or remove admins, manage organization settings, and delegate user and admin responsibilities.
 Team owners can add a user's name, email, and also assign a specific role.